MatteoGuadrini/vmam/README.md

 This will create a standard configuration file under `/etc/vmam/vmam.conf` on Unix and `C:\vmam\vmam.conf` on Windows.

-Now it will be enough, edit and customize the configuration file following the comments as guidelines.
+Now it will be enough, edit and customize the configuration file following the documentation as guidelines.
 Once done, type `vmam config --get-cmd`

 This command will return the guide to correctly configure LDAP and the radius server based on the configuration file.